tesseract4java/tesseract4java/README.md

 ## Download & Usage

-_to be written_
+You can download and build the source code using Gradle.
+I will soon publish more detailed information on how to do this as well as a binary release.

 ## Credits

   - This software uses the [Tesseract OCR engine][tesseract].
-  - This software uses [ocrevalUAtion] by Rafael C. Carrasco for providing accuracy measures of the OCR results
+  - This software uses [ocrevalUAtion] by Rafael C. Carrasco for providing accuracy measures of the OCR results.
   - This software uses the [Silk icon set][silk] by Mark James ([famfamfam.com]).